RMOUG 2011: Pythian Raffle Results

 Well, now I know that we did the right thing taking on the RMOUG exhibition and I think I know how I’m going to choose raffle prizes going forward.
 Maybe that’s how we can change the world — one DBA at a time?

-One comment on “RMOUG 2011: Pythian Raffle Results”
+One Response to “RMOUG 2011: Pythian Raffle Results”